The Real Estate M&A and Private Equity Review: Denmark

 The real estate private equity market in Denmark is dominated by a few local players together with a group of foreign private equity firms.
 The main local players are Solstra Capital Partners, NREP and Core Property Management, which are all based in Copenhagen.
 In recent years, NREP has become a pan-Nordic player.
 In 2018, NREP announced a new fund, raising €900 million from mainly pension funds, insurance companies and sovereign wealth funds from the Nordic countries, Europe, the US and East Asia, making it the largest property fund in the Nordics to date.
 In 2020, Novo Holdings, part of the Novo Nordisk Trust, announced its investment of approximately 1 billion Danish kroner in NREP's newest fund.

-The Danish operation of German fund Patrizia has also been very active in recent years both in the retail and residential segments.
-Among the UK-based firms involved in recent major transactions are Coller Capital, Aberdeen Standard Investments, M7 Real Estate and M&G Real Estate.
+The Danish operation of German fund Patrizia has also been very active in recent years both in the retail and residential segments, with Patrizia being the third largest real estate investor in Denmark in the period 2012–2020.
+Among the UK-based firms involved in recent major transactions are Coller Capital, Aberdeen Standard Investments, Savillis Investment Management, M7 Real Estate and M&G Real Estate.
 Swedish firms Niam and Svea Fastigheter have recently been party to significant transactions.
 Finland's CapMan has also been increasingly active in the Danish market during the past couple of years.
-Furthermore, non-European players are active in the Danish market, including, among others, US-based Blackstone and Hines.
+Furthermore, non-European players are active in the Danish market, including US-based Blackstone and Hines and South Korean investors Vestas Investment Management and AIP Asset Management.

 i Legal frameworks and deal structures